Hyderya Sports FC

-Hyderya Sports FC, also known as Hyderya Kashmir Football Club (HKFC), is an Indian football club based in Srinagar, Jammu and Kashmir, that competes in the JKFA Professional League, and was nominated for I-League Qualifiers.
-Nicknamed as Mountain Lions, Hyderya was to be the third club from Jammu and Kashmir to participate in qualifiers.
+Hyderya Sports Football Club, also known as Hyderya Kashmir Football Club (HKFC), is an Indian professional football club based in Srinagar, Jammu and Kashmir.
+The club competes in the JKFA Professional League, and was nominated for the I-League Qualifiers.
+Nicknamed as The Mountain Lions, Hyderya was to be the third club from Jammu and Kashmir to participate in qualifiers.

 History

 Hyderya FC participated in the first ever JKFA Professional League, where they finished runners up, earning qualification spot for 2021 I-League Qualifiers.
 On 27 September 2021, the All India Football Federation disqualified Hyderya from the I-League Qualifiers, for producing a bank guarantee which was "not genuine".